Devon Werkheiser

-Devon Joseph Werkheiser (born March 8, 1991) is an American actor and musician.
-As an actor, Werkheiser is known for his starring role as Ned Bigby on the Nickelodeon sitcom Ned's Declassified School Survival Guide, and for his role as the lead character Nolan Byrd in the 2007 Nickelodeon television movie Shredderman Rules.
+Devon Joel Werkheiser (born March 8, 1991) is an American actor and musician.
+As an actor, Werkheiser is best known for his starring role as Ned Bigby on the Nickelodeon sitcom Ned's Declassified School Survival Guide, and for his role as the lead character Nolan Byrd in the 2007 Nickelodeon television movie Shredderman Rules.
 Werkheiser also played Peter Parkes in the fourth and final season of the ABC Family series Greek.

 Early life

-Werkheiser was born in Atlanta, Georgia, and raised in Johns Creek, Georgia.
+Werkheiser was born Devon Joel Werkheiser on March 8, 1991, in Atlanta, Georgia to Valerie (née Hudak) and Gary Werkheiser, and raised in nearby Johns Creek.
+He has one sister named Vanessa.
 His parents enrolled him in acting classes at the Talent Factory, a local children’s acting program.

 Career

 Acting

 After landing a minor role in We Were Soldiers, Werkheiser and his mother moved to Los Angeles to pursue his acting career.
 In 2003, he had a main role as Max Korda in the TV movie Recipe for Disaster.
 Since his arrival in Hollywood, Werkheiser has landed several television and film roles, the biggest of which is that of Ned Bigby on Ned's Declassified School Survival Guide.
+He was cast as Ned in February 2003 and had missed much of the school year due to production and had to wait 10 months before it was picked up.
 Werkheiser lent his voice in movies such as: Casper's Scare School the voice of as Casper the Friendly Ghost, Casper's Shadow, and Good Dragon and The Wizzard of Krudd as the voice of Gordo.

 In 2007, Werkheiser starred in a Nickelodeon movie based on Wendelin Van Draanen's Shredderman book series Shredderman Rules as Nolan Byrd/Shredderman.
 Later that year, Werkheiser played the role of Chris Marino in Lifetime original movie Christmas in Paradise.
 In 2009, Werkheiser starred as Victor in the movie The First Time.
 He played the role of Victor, who has an incurable crush on hot senior Anya, who is way out of his league and she doesn't have a clue he exists.
 He also had a significant role in the movie The Prankster, in which he played the role of Brad Burris.

 In 2011, Werkheiser played the role of Danny in the horror thriller movie Beneath the Darkness.
 In 2012, he played the lead role of Cassidy Warren in web series Never Fade Away.
 In 2013 Werkheiser starred as Max in the horror film The Wicked.
 He played the supporting role of Brett in Lifetime movie Zephyr Springs also known as Deadly Spa.
 In 2014, Werkheiser starred as Nick Behrle in the movie California Scheming and had a role as Fitch in the movie Helicopter Mom.